meteor/galaxy-docs/content/deploy-guide.md

 Use the Meteor CLI tool to deploy the application to Galaxy.
 Make sure that you are signed into an authorized Meteor Developer Account that has access to deploy to Galaxy.
 Use the CLI command `meteor whoami` to verify which Meteor Developer Account you are signed into.

+The value of DEPLOY_HOSTNAME will depend on which region you are deploying to:

+- To deploy to us-east-1: DEPLOY_HOSTNAME=galaxy.meteor.com

+- To deploy to eu-west-1: DEPLOY_HOSTNAME=eu-west-1.galaxy.meteor.com

 <h3 id="deploy-mac">Mac and Linux</h3>

 On the command line, within your application's directory, type: